pazjenni04/alto-rideshare_node-app/README.md

     localhost:3001/api/user/vibe/:id

-By updating the `:/id` at the end of the pathway with one of the Alto user's ID (mock data includes users attached to id's 1, 2, or 3), you can render the Alto user's current vibe in the vehicle along with the trip's estimated time of arrival and dropoff location.
+By updating the `:/id` at the end of the pathway with one of the Alto user's ID (mock data includes users attached to ids 1, 2, or 3), you can render the Alto user's current vibe in the vehicle along with the trip's estimated time of arrival and dropoff location.

 To update the user's vehicle vibe, a patch route was created to isolate and only update the user's current vibe station.